National Trail Raceway

-National Trail Raceway is a quarter-mile dragstrip located between Hebron and Kirkersville, Ohio, USA, off of U.S. Route 40.
+DARANA Raceway Hebron is an eighth-mile dragstrip located between Hebron and Kirkersville, Ohio, USA, off of U.S. Route 40.
 The race track is located about 30 minutes east of Columbus, Ohio.
 It is known to local residents as 'National Trails'.

 History

-Clark Rader, Sr., along with sons Ben and Clark, Jr., broke ground on the facility in 1963, and completed the construction in 1964.
+Clark Rader, Sr., along with his sons Ben and Clark, Jr., broke ground on the facility in 1963, and it was completed the construction in 1964.
 At the time, United States Route 40 was known as the National Road and/or the National Trail, which is why they called it National Trail Raceway.
 It was the fifth largest racing facility of its kind in the United States at the time.

 The NHRA's national event known as the Springnationals bounced around among three different sites from 1965-1971.
 Wally Parks, founder and head of the NHRA at the time, decided to move the Springnationals to National Trail Raceway in 1972, based on the popularity of drag racing in central Ohio.
 According to National Trail Raceway's website, "...the race drew more than 40,000 spectators and 600 cars.
 On both Saturday and Sunday, the (admittance) gates had to be closed while cars were still sitting on Route 40 waiting to get in to the event as the grounds were already full."

 In 1976, Shirley Muldowney became the first female to ever win a national event in the Top Fuel Dragster category.
 In 1982, the first ever all-female professional final took place between Shirley and Lucille Lee.

 For most of the Springnationals' history, the event was run in the month of June, often on or around Fathers Day weekend.
 But, due to Ohio's sometimes unpredictable weather, some feel this is why the performances of the race cars were usually not as quick or as fast as at other NHRA national events.
 The unpredictable weather often made for unpredictable track conditions.
 Thus, a number of crew chiefs would often have trouble knowing how to properly tune and prepare the race cars to run well.
 This led to many upsets during eliminations.
 In fact, several drivers scored their first, and sometimes only, national event win during the Springnationals at National Trail.